airblade/voom/README.md

 ```
 # Comments start with a hash character.
 # Note the plugin declarations are case-sensitive.

+# Declare repos on GitHub with: username/repo.
 airblade/vim-gitgutter
 tpope/vim-fugitive

+# Declare repos on your file system with the absolute path.
+~/code/src/vim-rooter
 ```

 Create a directory to hold all your plugins (default: `~/dotvim/src`) and `.gitignore` it.